Last troops exit Afghanistan, ending America's longest war

 The speed with which the Taliban captured Kabul on Aug.
 15 caught the Biden administration by surprise.
 It forced the U.S. to empty its embassy and frantically accelerate an evacuation effort that featured an extraordinary airlift executed mainly by the U.S. Air Force, with American ground forces protecting the airfield.
 The airlift began in such chaos that a number of Afghans died on the airfield, including at least one who attempted to cling to the airframe of a C-17 transport plane as it sped down the runway.

-By the evacuation's conclusion, well over 100,000 people, mostly Afghans, had been flown to safety.
+By the evacuation’s conclusion, well over 100,000 people, mostly Afghans, had been flown to safety.
 The dangers of carrying out such a mission while surrounded by the newly victorious Taliban and faced with attacks by the Islamic State came into tragic focus on Aug.
-26 when an IS suicide bomber detonated himself at an airport gate, killing at least 169 Afghans and 13 Americans.
+26 when an IS suicide bomber at an airport gate killed at least 169 Afghans and 13 Americans.

 Speaking shortly after that attack, Biden stuck to his view that ending the war was the right move.
 He said it was past time for the United States to focus on threats emanating from elsewhere in the world.